Deming PDCA Cycle Four Stages, Advantages, and Disadvantages

 Examples of Masculine Countries

 Slovakia, Japan, Hungary, Austria, Venezuela, Italy, Mexico, and China are considered masculine countries for their high score in this dimension.
 For example, Slovakia scores 100, following Japan(95), Hungary(88), Austria (79), Venezuela (73), Italy 70, Mexico (69), and China (66).
-So, the gender role of these countries is specific and overlaps very little.
+So, the gender roles of these countries are specific and overlap very little.

 Examples of Masculine Countries and Culture in 2022- Hofstede’s Cultural Dimensions